China's GDP surges to record 18.3 per cent in Q1 | Business

 In the first three months, China saw a steady industrial production rebound, improvement in market sales, recovery in fixed-asset investment, and noticeable momentum in foreign trade of goods, it said.

-China's economy, which was the first to be hit by the coronavirus pandemic and early to recover from its impact, grew 2.3 per cent in 2020, registering the lowest annual growth rate in 45 years.
+China's economy, which was the first to be hit by the coronavirus pandemic when it broke out in central China's Wuhan city in late 2019, and early to recover from its impact, grew 2.3 per cent in 2020, registering the lowest annual growth rate in 45 years.

 The GDP of the world's second-largest economy grew by 2.3 per cent expanding to USD 15.42 trillion in 2020, according to the data released by the NBS said.